bilke/Craft-Docs/source/diving-in/fields/index.rst

 You manage your site’s Fields under ``Settings → Fields``.
 You’ll notice that they are organized into groups called **Field Groups**.
 In Craft, Field Groups are purely an organizational tool; they pose no actual restrictions on the fields within them.
 Fields can even be moved between groups as desired.

-Each field has a name, handle, optional instructions, a fieldtype, and possibly additional settings provided by the fieldtype. **Fieldtypes** define what kind of field it is.
-Craft comes with 14 fieldtypes built in:
+Each field has a name, handle, optional instructions, a fieldtype, and possibly additional settings provided by the Field Type. **Field Types** define what kind of field it is.
+Craft comes with many Field Types built in:

 .. toctree::
    :titlesonly:
+   :hidden:

    types/assets
    types/checkboxes